INRIA/scikit-learn-mooc/slides/concluding_remarks.md

     - Finding order and structure in the data, for instance to group samples, or to transform features
     - Particularly useful because it does not need labels
     - But given labels, supervised learning not unsupervised learning, is more likely to recover the link

+---

+# Topics we have not covered

+- Unsupervised learning
 - Model inspection
     - Understanding what drives a prediction
+    - Useful for debuging, for reasonning
+    - Requires a lot of nuance

+???

+- Model inspection
+    - Understanding what drives a prediction
     - Useful for debuging, for reasonning on the system at hand
     - Requires a lot of nuance

+---

+# Topics we have not covered

+- Unsupervised learning
+- Model inspection
+- Deep learning
+    - For images, text, voice: use pretrained models
+    - Comes with great computational and human costs, as well as large maintenance costs
+    - Not in scikit-learn

+???

 - Deep learning
     - For images, text, voice: use pretrained models
     - Comes with great computational and human costs, as well as large maintenance costs
     - Not in scikit-learn

 ---
 class: middle